ATC codes:

 Wikipedia

-The Expert Committee recommended a new section be added to the EML and EMLc for COVID-19 therapeutics, but that specific, individual medicines should not be listed at this time.
-Rather, the Committee recommended that this section of the Model Lists should direct national decision makers to the WHO living guidelines for COVID-19 therapeutics, noting that these are being revised and updated regularly.
-Importantly, these living guidelines also include recommendations for use of other medicines already included on the Model Lists (e.g. dexamethasone, oxygen), as well as recommendations against the use of medicines that are included on the Model Lists for other indications (e.g. hydroxychloroquine, lopinavir-ritonavir).
+The Expert Committee therefore recommended that a new section be added to the EML and EMLc for COVID-19 therapeutics, but that individual medicines should not be specifically listed.
+Rather, the Committee recommended that this section of the Model Lists should serve to direct national decision-makers to the WHO living guidelines for COVID-19 therapeutics, which are being revised and updated regularly.
+Importantly, these living guidelines also include recommendations for the use of other medicines already included on the Model Lists (e.g. dexamethasone, oxygen), as well as recommendations against the use of medicines that are included on the Model Lists for other indications (e.g. hydroxychloroquine, lopinavir-ritonavir).